pharo-ide/Calypso/Calypso-SystemQueries.package/ClyAbstractClassScope.class/README.md

 	ClyClassScope of: String .
 	ClyClassScope ofAll: { String.
 Array }.

-I define accessing interface which my classes should implement:
+I define accessing interface with following set of methods:

 - classesDo: aBlock
 Each scope should implement visible classes enumeration

 - methodsDo: aBlock
 Each scope should implement visible methodes enumeration

-And methods which are based on it:

 - instanceVariablesDo: aBlock
 It enumerates all instance variables available from visible classes.
 It is not abstract method.
 It is based of class enumeration.